Project detail

 This redesign doesn’t reduce screens; it removes work.

-Verification time is cut by ~50%, documentation errors drop to near-zero, and the flow finally matches the reality of floor training.
+Eliminating manual data entry and duplicate submission cuts verification time,errors drop to near-zero, and the flow finally matches the reality of floor training.

 Average completion time per evaluation will be reduced from ~15 to ~5-7 minutes

-→ 150+ minutes/month (~ 2.5 hrs) of trainer time
+A store with 25 trainees completing 2 courses/month saves 150+ minutes/month (~ 2.5 hrs) of trainer time